Comparison

 Our Take

 ncdu (NCurses Disk Usage) is the fastest disk analyzer available.
 Written in C, it scans drives almost instantly.
 It works over SSH, making it essential for server admins.
+Go re-writes are also available.
+It was initially made for servers, but if you're a terminal type, then this is great for you.

 Install with: brew install ncdu.
 Navigate with arrow keys, delete with "d".
-For terminal warriors only—everyone else should stick to GUI tools.

 Standout Features